PAIR-code/knowyourdata/website/src/docs.md

 Each cell indicates either a positive (blue color) or negative (orange color) correlation between two specific signal values along with the _strength_ of that correlation.
-The metric we use is closely related to the [PMI](https://en.wikipedia.org/wiki/Pointwise_mutual_information) metric that tells us if two different feature values co-occur less or more than chance.
+The metric we use is inspired by the research of [Aka et al., AIES '21](https://dl.acm.org/doi/pdf/10.1145/3461702.3462557) and is closely related to the [PMI](https://en.wikipedia.org/wiki/Pointwise_mutual_information) metric that tells us if two different feature values co-occur less or more than chance.